Top Upwork alternatives in 2026: best platforms for freelancers and clients

 • Less project management features: While it simplifies invoicing, Useme doesn’t offer robust tools for project management, like kanbans or time tracking.

-Pricing: Useme charges a commission fee, often lower than Upwork’s.
+Useme charges a commission fee, often lower than Upwork’s.
 For freelancers its 4.99% and stops at €99 per month, unlocking free deals.
 For clients, according to their new pricing its 4.6% and the more freelancers you pay, the less is your service fee.

-How it compares to Upwork: Useme offers better prices for both, freelancers and clients.
-Both platforms have a marketplace.
-Upwork states to make payments 5 days after the payment is successfully processed, while in most cases Useme freelancers get the funds within 48h.
 Although Upwork offers a service to find freelancers for you, Useme is currently developing a number of features that will give customers a daily dose of suggestions from freelancers they can add to their team.
 Useme is a good option for freelancers when it comes to invoicing, making it a better fit for worldwide clients or freelancers who don’t want to form a business entity.
 Its fee structure is simpler and often cheaper.

 Why is Useme a better alternative to Upwork?

 When it comes to Useme, there’s no platform dependency for clients.
-Freelancers can invoice clients they find anywhere—whether through personal connections, other platforms, or even direct clients.
+Freelancers can invoice clients they find anywhere – whether through personal connections, other platforms, or even direct clients.
 You aren’t restricted to finding clients through Useme itself.

 2. Fiverr